GiangNguyenn/3b-bar-jukebox/docs/track-suggestions-user-stories.md

 ##### 4. Year Range Selection

 - [ ] User can select a year range using a dual-slider component
-- [ ] Default range is current year only
+- [ ] Default range is last 30 years
 - [ ] Range can be from 1900 to current year
 - [ ] Range selection is visually clear
 - [ ] Range can be cleared/reset